CCDirectLink/crosscode-map-editor/README.md

 ```

 ### webapp
-move into the `webapp` folder and then install dependencies via `npm`
+Move into the `webapp` folder and then install dependencies via `npm`
 | :warning: Dependencies are required only for Electron, devDependencies are included in the Angular build. |
 |---|
 ```